 Just make it orange – and give it a tag and your cat can be part of the Kitty Convict Project.

 Well to find out why – visit the Kitty Convict Project to learn more about their reasoning about the choice of orange.
+But in short – orange is bright and easy to see giving your cat a better chance of being found – and orange is a color commonly associated with convicts – hence the Kitty Convict project!

 Here are some of their promotional images which we love!